brooklynrail/brooklynrail-platform/content/events/2020/12/radical-poetry-reading-with-bennet-bergman.md

   Layli Long Soldier.
 people:
   - person: bennet-bergman
-    event_bio: Bennet Bergman is a poet, educator, and publisher.
-He earned a BA from Yale University and an MFA from the Iowa Writers’ Workshop.
-His poems have appeared in The Threepenny Review, Gulf Coast, and Electric Literature.
-He is the founder and editor of Changes, a nonprofit press dedicated to publishing exceptional poetry by emerging writers in the United States.
-He lives in New York City.
+    event_bio: Bennet Bergman is writer in New York.
+He’s also the founding editor of Changes, a new nonprofit book publisher.
   - person: mayra-a-rodriguez-castro
     event_bio: "Mayra A. Rodríguez Castro is a poet and translator.
 Rodríguez is the editor of Dream of Europe: Selected Seminars and Interviews (Kenning